 I’ll admit it.
 I’m a reformed “beet hater.”
 When I was a kid, I thought I didn’t like beets because the only ones I’d ever eaten had come from a can and tasted like dirt.
 But when I grew up and had my first oven-roasted beet from a friend’s garden, I had my own personal beet epiphany and went from being a beet hater to a beet lover.
 Now, beets are an essential crop in my garden every season.
-Like carrots, radish, turnips, and other root crops, learning the best time to harvest beets plays an important role in the flavor and texture of your harvest.
+Like carrots, Swiss chard, turnips, spinach, and other crops, learning the best time to harvest beets plays an important role in the flavor and texture of your harvest.
 In this article, I’ll share some important details regarding when to harvest beets for peak nutrition, taste, texture, and storage life.

 Beets: A two-harvest crop

 First, it’s important to point out that beets are a biennial crop that are grown as annuals.
 These root vegetables grow in full sun or partial shade.
 They can be harvested for two different edible portions: their leaves and their roots.
 Growing beet plants in your garden is a great way to increase your yields.
 All varieties of beets have edible greens, but some selections are more flavorful than others.
 There are varieties with green leaves and others with red leaves.
 My preferences are ‘Bull’s Blood’, ‘Detroit Dark Red’, ‘Early Wonder’, and ‘Golden Globe’ for greens production, but there are many others.
 Let’s discuss the best harvest time for the greens first, then we’ll proceed to the roots.